 The tagging sites were selected with the aim of covering different geomorphological settings whilst retaining visibility to the gateway.
-The boulders identified for tagging are spread over three sites, two debris flow channels and a landslide body (Fig. 1).
+The boulders identified for tagging are spread over three sites, two debris flow channels, and a landslide body (Fig. 1).
 The boulders cover a range of sizes and geologies, though the geology in this context is not expected to play a significant role in affecting the connectivity of the network.
-The smallest boulders tagged have b-axis of 0.3 m, whilst the largest boulder has a baxis of 3.3 m (Appendix 1).
+The smallest boulders tagged have b axes of 0.3 m, whilst the largest boulder has a b axis of 3.3 m (Fig. S1 in the Supplement).
 The selected boulders are characterised by differences in their position at their location.
 Boulder location and embedment influenced the choice of the accelerometer settings used, as explained in the section below.
-They can be subdivided into three categories: in channel (IC), partly embedded (PE) and fully embedded (FE) either within the landslide body or in the channel banks (Fig. 3 and Appendix 2).
-Boulders in the channel are expected to move freely in case of a large event, and to be potentially subjected to collisions.
+They can be subdivided into three categories: in channel (IC), partly embedded (PE), and fully embedded (FE) either within the landslide body or in the channel banks (Figs. 3 and S2).
+Boulders in the channel are expected to move freely in the case of a large event and to be potentially subjected to collisions.
 Such events could be debris flows with sufficient intensity to impart forces high enough to cause the boulders to move downslope within the flow.
-Fully embedded boulders are not expected to move independently of the surrounding soil mass, as such, they can only move as a whole with the material on channel banks or with landslide body if these were to undergo sliding episodes and reactivation (see example schematics in Fig. 5A, B).
+Fully embedded boulders are not expected to move independently of the surrounding soil mass; as such, they can only move as a whole with the material on channel banks or with the landslide body if these were to undergo sliding episodes and reactivation (see example schematics in Fig. 5a, b).
 For these boulders, generally only the top part is visible, whilst the bottom is fully surrounded by soil.
-On the other hand, partly embedded boulders, found at the headscarp, along the southwestern flank of the landslide or in the channel banks, can either move as a whole with the surrounding material or become dislodged and begin to move freely on the surface.
+On the other hand, partly embedded boulders found at the head scarp, along the southwestern flank of the landslide, or in the channel banks can either move as a whole with the surrounding material or become dislodged and begin to move freely on the surface.
 The second scenario is related to the little amount of soil covering the bottom part, particularly in the downslope direction, and this scenario would occur if the soil were to be eroded during intense rainfall events.